 "In reverent prayer before the reserved Eucharist, the faithful give praise and thanksgiving to Christ for the priceless gift of redemption and for the spiritual food that sustains them in their daily lives.
 Here they learn to appreciate their right and responsibility to join the offering of their own lives to the perfect sacrifice of Christ during the Mass and are led to a greater recognition of Christ in themselves and in others, especially in the poor and needy" (Built of Living Stones, 71).
 The Eucharist is reserved in the Tabernacle, which is to Christians what the Ark of the Covenant was to the Israelites, namely the place where the presence of God is experienced.
 The Tabernacle is located behind the presider's chair.
 A candle burns continuosly as an indication of Christ's presence.

 Known to some as the vestibule, the Narthex is the place of welcome for the assembly.
 Before entering the sacred space of the church proper, the Nathex is where the faithful greet one another, converse, and form the bonds of reconciliation and fellowship that prepare us to participate in the sacraments.
-The Narthex is also where a variety of events take place, including hospitality Sunday receptions the first Sunday of each month and stewardship displays the third Sunday of each month, inviting all members of the parish to give of their time, talent, and treasure in doing the mission of the Church.
+On most weekends, tables located in the Narthex provide personal contacts and information, before and after Mass times, about activities and ministry opportunities that support our parish mission.